 Fresh Energy’s work to cut carbon pollution in Minnesota started strong in 2020, with exciting results from more than a year of effort by our energy markets team.

-Xcel Energy has announced that it will change how it operates two of their Minnesota coal plants throughout the year, which projects to result in a 60% reduction in carbon emissions and millions of dollars in savings for customers.
+In early 2020, Xcel Energy has announced that it will change how it operates two of its Minnesota coal plants throughout the year, which Xcel projects will result in a 60-90% reduction in carbon emissions at these plants and millions of dollars in savings for customers.
 Closing coal plants and replacing them with renewables, efficiency, and other clean energy is a core goal for Fresh Energy —and running coal plants less in the near-term demonstrates significant progress.

 “Xcel’s plan demonstrates how utilities can have an impact on carbon emissions immediately, even before their coal plants are scheduled to retire.
 Best of all, Xcel’s proposal is a win for carbon reductions and consumers’ bottom lines,” says Allen Gleckner, senior director of energy markets and regulatory affairs.
 “It was a rewarding culmination of hundreds of hours the Fresh Energy energy markets team spent over the past eighteen months working with utilities and other stakeholders and providing in-depth analysis and advocacy at the Public Utilities Commission.”

 Let’s take a closer look at Xcel’s announcement.
-In projections Xcel provided with its plan to change coal plant operations, it forecasts that carbon emissions will drop between 46% – 81% annually—the equivalent of the yearly emissions from well over a million cars.
-The move will also save $87 to $130 million.
+In projections Xcel provided with its plan to change coal plant operations, it forecasts that carbon emissions will drop between 60-90% annually—the equivalent of the yearly emissions from more than a million cars.
+This represents a 30% drop in carbon emissions from Xcel’s entire Minnesota footprint and will save customers $87 to $130 million.
 The savings will take the form of both immediate fuel and operations savings of $8.5 to $28 million per year and $50 million in longer-term savings from reductions in maintenance and future plant investment.
 Xcel customers will notice these savings when they look at their bills, both in the near-term and over the next eight years.

 While this is great news, the icing on the cake is that Xcel’s change in coal plant operations is largely replicable across Minnesota, the Midwest, and the country.
 In fact, we’re already seeing news articles pop up questioning coal plant practices in other states, as well as inquiries by utilities, regulators, and stakeholders throughout the Midwest.
 We see this as a big first step in a much larger process.
 In March 2020, other Minnesota utilities will file details on their coal plant operations with the Public Utilities Commission and Fresh Energy is committed to continuing to lead on data analysis and regulatory advocacy throughout the summer with the goal of reducing coal plant operations in other Minnesota coal plants, that will result in even deeper carbon and consumer savings.
 We’ll keep you posted as we learn more.